UK and EU EXIT – Preparing for a No Deal Exit

 UK Government Approach:

-The technical guidance stresses that the UK Government still believes that a deal will be reached with the EU prior to 29th March 2019.
+The technical guidance says that the UK Government still believes that a deal will be reached with the EU prior to 29th March 2019.
 However, it has published the guidance notes to allow people and businesses to start preparing should a deal not be agreed.
 The technical guidance also stresses the importance of the Northern Ireland border in the ongoing negotiations.

 The Government has published an excellent "Partnership Pack" which lays out in great detail the changes which will affect the UK border after a 'no deal' EU Exit.
 The pack gives comprehensive updates and advice to anyone who imports or exports both in and out of the EU and also in and out of third countries.